isblab/IMP_Toolbox/README.md

 > If you can not find any of the scripts you have previously used from IMP_Toolbox in the `main` branch
 > , please check in the [`archive`](https://github.com/isblab/IMP_Toolbox/tree/archive) branch.

+- A toolbox to aid integrative modeling with [IMP](https://github.com/salilab/imp).

 - See [Modeling with IMP](https://docs.google.com/document/d/1gaG83RsEBQNemuWwhra0TP0c0jg_WwdeZI1yD_S3RPQ/edit?usp=sharing) for helpful tips while starting.

 ## Installation